dung-elca/sauth-all/README.md

 The following sections (1, 2, 3, 4) illustrate a demo flow of the SAuth solution, including the main tools and user experience.

-## 1. Server Admin Tool
+## 1. Server Admin Tool (Client Configuration & Settings)

-This is the backend administration tool, allowing configuration, monitoring, and management of authentication sessions.
+This section demonstrates how to configure and set up a specific client using the server admin tool, including authentication parameters, webhook API key for verification results, and other settings.

 ![Server Admin Tool](img/server-admin-tool.png)